Shocking video shows thieves attempting to steal $75K from woman before running her over

 FATHER, DAUGHTER BUSTED FOR RUNNING DRUG OPERATION, POLICE SAY

 The deputy was able to arrest one of the suspects.
-The suspect was identified as Davis Dowell Mitchell, 31, and he was charged with aggravated robbery.
-The other man was on the loose and police have asked anyone with information to contact the office.
+The suspect, identified as Davis Dowell Mitchell, 31, was charged with aggravated robbery.
+The other man is on the loose and police have asked anyone with information to contact the office.
 KHOU 11 reported police were searching for other members of the group.

 The woman was transported to the hospital where she was said to be in critical condition while her husband was treated on the scene for minor injuries.
 Herman said the woman was expected to recover.